China's Li to headline Davos in 'year of destiny'

 The Forum's executive chairman, Klaus Schwab, said the world was at a crossroads between "a world of disintegration, hate, fundamentalism, and on the other hand a world of solidarity, of cooperation".

-He cited last week's Charlie Hebdo killings and subsequent protest march as examples, talking of "a year of destiny for humankind".
+He cited last week's Charlie Hebron killings and subsequent protest march as examples, talking of "a year of destiny for humankind".

-French President François Hollande, German Chancellor Angela Merkel, Ukrainian President Petro Poroshenko and Egyptian President Abdel Fattah al-Sisi are all due to attend the meeting, which runs from Jan.
+French President Françoise Hollander, German Chancellor Angela Merkel, Ukrainian President Petrol Poroshenko and Egyptian President Abdul Fattish altissimo are all due to attend the meeting, which runs from Jan.
 21-24.

-U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif, currently holding nuclear talks in Geneva, could meet again in Davos, where King Abdullah of Jordan, Iraqi Prime Minister Haider al-Abadi are also expected along with, for the first time, Syrian business leaders.
+U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammed Java Zarf, currently holding nuclear talks in Geneva, could meet again in Davos, where King Abdul of Jordan, Iraqi Prime Minister Hailer al-Badri are also expected along with, for the first time, Syrian business leaders.

-The central bank governors of Brazil, Mexico, Britain, Japan, Canada, Switzerland, Italy and France will attend, as will International Monetary Fund chief Christine Lagarde, and could potentially hobnob with author Paulo Coelho or pop star Pharrell Williams.
+The central bank governors of Brazil, Mexico, Britain, Japan, Canada, Switzerland, Italy and France will attend, as will International Monetary Fund chief Christine Laggard, and could potentially hobnob with author Paulo Coe or pop star Pharr ell Williams.

 The famously exclusive gathering is funded by its paying corporate members - to be eligible, companies need a turnover of $5 billion, or to be the kind of technology pioneers that Schwab regards as holding the key to the future.